Tinkerforge/doc/en/source/Kits/TabletopWeatherStation/TabletopWeatherStation.rst

 Programming of the weather station can be done with all of the available bindings (|bindings|).
-Example implementations for many supported programming languages and a main application are available.
-The main application offers graphs, logging to database, control via touch, etc. It is written in Python and available for Windows, Linux and macOS.
+Example implementations for many supported programming languages and a demo application are available.
+The demo application offers graphs, logging to database, control via touch, etc. It is written in Python and available for Windows, Linux and macOS.